jonathanjackson-1/insurance_churn_analysis/README.md

 - Little to no correlation is shown between the two variables
 - This does not suggest that increasing prices has no consequence on churn, but it does indicate that higher paying customer are not inherently at risk for churn.
-- Focusing on customer satisfaction for individuals with higher policy costs may have positive impact on both revenues and profits.
+- Focusing on customer satisfaction for individuals with higher policy costs may have positive impact on both revenues and profits by improving customer lifetime value in a high-profit segment.

 ### Recommendations